 Divorce can be a long and hurtful process for both parties.
 You can prepare before it begins by considering some of the following questions.
 None of these questions will be easy to answer, but nearly all of them will need to be answered before the divorce is final.
 If you have any questions, our divorce lawyers in Tampa are ready to help you.

 How will assets be divided?
 Asset division is typically contentious in any divorce, but in Florida, it’s difficult to produce a division that isn’t at least approximately equal.
 Florida is an “Equitable Distribution” state.
-That means, as a rule, both spouses leave with their non-marital property and marital property is split as evenly between the spouses as possible.
-Nonmarital property includes any assets or liabilities that existed before the marriage, or anything those pre-existing assets were exchanged for or purchased with.
+As a rule, both spouses leave with their nonmarital property, and marital property is split as evenly between the spouses as possible.
+Nonmarital property includes any assets or liabilities that existed before the marriage or anything those pre-existing assets were exchanged for or purchased with.
 Various gifts and inheritances may also be considered nonmarital.

 What rights and responsibilities does each parent have to any children?
 Negotiations over access to children and authority over their care are some of the most upsetting.
 Florida has worked to reduce the pressure of these confrontations by trending toward shared time and eliminating the risk of non-abusive parents being cut off from their children.
 Unless there is a specific danger involved, courts will never allow one parent to cut off the other.

-Many Tampa divorce attorneys have moved to recommending collaborative divorce for their clients because it’s a healthier process for everyone when agreement is possible.
-In cases where it isn’t possible, it simply goes back to a judge.
-There’s little risk to attempting to agree, and a successful agreement from a collaborative divorce is likely reduce resentment about the terms that may result in more litigation.
+Many Tampa divorce attorneys have moved to recommend collaborative divorce for their clients because it’s a healthier process for everyone when agreement is possible.
+It simply goes back to a judge when it isn’t possible.
+There’s little risk to attempting to agree, and a successful agreement from a collaborative divorce is likely to reduce resentment about the terms that may result in more litigation.

 The collaborative process typically involves both parties sharing a table.
-Spouses share their perspective of asset and childcare issues, and allow their lawyers and others they’ve retained to help them develop a plan that meets their needs.
-Neutral experts such as accountants and child care experts may be called in to provide insight on certain issues.
+Spouses share their perspectives on asset and childcare issues and allow their lawyers and others they’ve retained to help them develop a plan that meets their needs.
+Neutral experts such as accountants and childcare experts may be called in to provide insight on certain issues.